kenatiod/MUT/UMU Ref Synopsis Timeline.md

 - He discusses implications for theories of understanding and its relationship to knowledge.
 - The chapter contributes to debates about the nature of understanding and its cognitive requirements.
 - Wilkenfeld's argument has implications for how we conceive of scientific understanding and education.

+#### Amodei, D., Olah, C., Steinhardt, J., Christiano, P., Schulman, J., & Mané, D. (2016).
+Concrete problems in AI safety. arXiv.####
+Amodei et al. (2016) present a comprehensive overview of concrete problems in AI safety that need to be addressed as AI systems become more advanced and widely deployed.
+The paper focuses on five key areas of concern:

+1. Avoiding Negative Side Effects: Ensuring that AI systems don't cause unintended harm while pursuing their specified goals.
+This includes developing methods for AI to consider and minimize potential negative impacts of its actions.

+2. Scalable Oversight: Addressing the challenge of efficiently supervising AI systems as they become more complex and autonomous.
+The authors discuss approaches like semi-supervised reinforcement learning and inverse reinforcement learning.

+3. Safe Exploration: Developing methods for AI systems to explore and learn about their environment without taking actions that could lead to irreversible negative consequences.

+4. Robustness to Distributional Shift: Ensuring AI systems can maintain reliable performance when faced with situations that differ from their training data, including detecting when they're operating outside their area of competence.

+5. Avoiding Reward Hacking: Preventing AI systems from exploiting loopholes or unintended interpretations of their reward functions, which could lead to behaviors that optimize for the specified reward but violate the intended goals.

+The authors emphasize that these problems are relevant to current AI systems and will become increasingly important as AI capabilities advance.
+They argue for proactive research into these issues to ensure AI systems remain safe and aligned with human values as they become more powerful.

+The paper also discusses potential research directions and methodologies for addressing these challenges, including formal verification, reward modeling, and inverse reinforcement learning.
+The authors stress the importance of collaboration between AI researchers and domain experts in various fields to tackle these multifaceted problems.

+Overall, the paper serves as a roadmap for AI safety research, highlighting key areas of concern and potential approaches for creating robust, reliable, and beneficial AI systems.

+#### Floridi, L., & Taddeo, M. (2016).
+What is data ethics?
+Philosophical Transactions of the Royal Society A: Mathematical, Physical and Engineering Sciences, 374(2083), 20160360.
+Floridi and Taddeo's 2016 paper "What is data ethics?" provides a comprehensive overview of the emerging field of data ethics and its importance in the digital age.
+Here are the key points:

+1. Definition: Data ethics is defined as the branch of ethics that studies and evaluates moral problems related to data, algorithms, and corresponding practices.

+2. Scope: The paper outlines three main areas of data ethics:
+   - Ethics of data: Focusing on generation, recording, curation, processing, dissemination, sharing, and use of data
+   - Ethics of algorithms: Addressing issues related to artificial intelligence, machine learning, and robots
+   - Ethics of practices: Examining responsible innovation, programming, hacking, and professional codes

+3. Importance: The authors argue that data ethics is crucial due to the increasing impact of data-driven technologies on society, economy, and politics.

+4. Challenges: The paper discusses various ethical challenges, including privacy, data ownership, algorithmic bias, transparency, and accountability.

+5. Philosophical foundations: Floridi and Taddeo connect data ethics to broader philosophical debates about information ethics and digital ethics.

+6. Interdisciplinary approach: The authors emphasize the need for collaboration between ethicists, computer scientists, policymakers, and other stakeholders.

+7. Policy implications: The paper discusses the potential impact of data ethics on policy-making and regulation in the digital domain.

+8. Future directions: Floridi and Taddeo outline potential areas for future research and development in data ethics.

+Overall, the paper serves as a foundational text in defining and establishing the field of data ethics, highlighting its significance in addressing the moral challenges posed by the digital revolution.

 #### Luckin, R., Holmes, W., Griffiths, M., & Forcier, L. B. (2016).
 Intelligence unleashed: An argument for AI in education.
 Pearson Education.